-Before we get into this blog post (and me on my soapbox), I would like to start by saying that your positive recommendation to a friend means more to me than giving me proper photo credit on social media.
-So if you crop out my watermark or don't tag my business, I promise I'll be nice!
-I would rather have a happy, satisfied client who gives me a 5-star review or tells a friend to hire me, than make a big deal out of improper credit.
+Before we get into this blog post (and me on my soapbox), I would like to start by saying that your positive recommendation to a friend means more to most photographers than giving us proper photo credit on social media.
+So if you crop out our watermarks or don't tag our business, don't panic, it will be ok!
+Personally, I would rather have a happy, satisfied client who gives me a 5-star review or tells a friend to hire me, than make a big deal out of improper credit.
 I would also like to say that photographer's WANT you to share your photos on social media!
 That's how they get new clients!
 The biggest compliment you can give your photographer is sharing their work on Facebook or Instagram.

 That being said, I have written this post to educate people on how to properly give credit to their photographers.
 I don't think people are purposely not giving credit, I just think that people don't know proper "credit etiquette" when it comes to posting their professional photos on social media!
+So, how do you give proper photo credit?
 (Cue, soapbox!)

 Sharing Photos, Then vs. Now.